sadsfae/ansible-elk/README.md

 ## What does it do?
    - Automated deployment of a full 6.5+ ELK or EFK stack (Elasticsearch, Logstash/Fluentd, Kibana)
      * `5.6` and `2.4` ELK versions are maintained as branches and `master` branch will be 6.x currently.
-     * Uses Nginx as a reverse proxy for Kibana
+     * Uses Nginx as a reverse proxy for Kibana, or optionally Apache via `apache_reverse_proxy: true`
      * Generates SSL certificates for Filebeat or Logstash-forwarder
      * Adds either iptables or firewalld rules if firewall is active
      * Tunes Elasticsearch heapsize to half your memory, to a max of 32G